Store Creation

 The great thing about Flows is that they are cold, which means that nothing is calculated before the result is needed.
 This makes them perfect for fritz2's use case: It uses flows for the "output" of a store by its data-property and for all HTML5-events.

-They do not consume any memory or CPU load, until they get rendered: The mount-points consumes them and pull new values.
+They do not consume any memory or CPU load until they get rendered: the mount-points consume them and pull new values.

 In Kotlin, there is another communication model called Channel which is the hot counterpart of the Flow. fritz2 only uses Channels internally to feed the flows, so you should not encounter them while using fritz2.